 A spiritual Christian labels these things as sin.
 He keeps his spiritual sensibilities tender toward the Lord.
 He can detect right and wrong, black and white.
 When we step out of fellowship with the Lord and allow our sin capacity to dominate us, our spiritual sensibilities become calloused.

 Both a pig and a sheep can fall into a mud hole.
 The pig remains perfectly content in the mud because it is his nature to roll in the mud.
-The sheep is not content to roll in the mud because it is contrary to her nature.
+The sheep are not content to roll in the mud because it is contrary to her nature.
 She wants out as quickly as possible because living in mud is contrary to her nature.
 If a believer truly possesses a divine nature, she will be uncomfortable in sin because it is contrary to her nature.

-Sin can enslave a genuine Christian but he will never be comfortable under the domination of sin.
+Sin can enslave a genuine Christian, but he will never be comfortable under the domination of sin.
 In principle, Jesus defeated the reign of sin.
 That is the believer’s privilege and power.
 He has a new ruling principle that motivates and inspires him.
-The needle in the compass may turn from its magnetic pole for a moment but it always comes back to the pole.
+The needle in the compass may turn from its magnetic pole for a moment, but it always comes back to the pole.

-Ge 39: 9 “There is no one greater in this house than I, nor has he kept back anything from me but you, because you are his wife.
-How then can I do this great wickedness, and sin against God?””
+Ge 39:9, “There is no one greater in this house than I, nor has he kept back anything from me but you, because you are his wife.
+How then can I do this great wickedness, and sin against God?”

 No Christian is sinlessly perfect.
-He does have a perfect nature given to him at his spiritual birth but he cannot sin with that nature.
-While he abides in Christ through his divine nature he cannot sin.
+He does have a perfect nature given to him at his spiritual birth, but he cannot sin with that nature.
+While he abides in Christ through his divine nature, he cannot sin.
 The moment he sins, it is from his old nature.

-A fish has the nature of a fish and a bird the nature of a bird.
-The fish does not fly in the air and the bird does not swim in the water.
+A fish has the nature of a fish, and a bird the nature of a bird.
+The fish does not fly in the air, and the bird does not swim in the water.
 The problem with the believer is that he has two natures, a fish/bird nature.
-All the time he sins he lives according to his fallen nature, he is out of fellowship with the Lord.
+All the time he sins, he lives according to his fallen nature; he is out of fellowship with the Lord.

 Whenever he allows the Holy Spirit to control his life, his divine nature is in the ascendancy.
 He cannot commit sin while controlled by the Spirit.
 Each Christian possesses a nature that can sin and a nature that cannot sin.
 It all revolves around his choice.
 In principle, the believer cannot sin with his divine nature.
 In practice, he can sin with his sin capacity.
 There is no such thing as “partial” spirituality.
-Either we are spiritual or we are not.
+Either we are spiritual, or we are not.
 Spirituality is an either/or issue.